samaelshs/Stage-2-Data-Structures-Delivery-Route-Optimization-Project/README.md

 Start Node / End Node: Enter the IDs of where the driver starts and ends.

 Result: The app uses Dijkstra’s Algorithm to calculate the fastest time to travel, considering the speed limits of the roads you built.

 Action 6: VIEW MAP STATUS

 What it does: Prints a text summary of your entire city.
 It lists every location (Node) and every road (Edge) connected to it.
 Use this if you forget which IDs you have created.

+Action 7: POPULATE RANDOM DATA

+What it does: Instantly builds a random city for testing.

+Input: You enter a number (e.g., 50).

+Result: The app clears any existing map and generates 50 random locations, connects them with random roads, and scatters random packages across the map.
+This is excellent for testing "Action 4" and "Action 5" without typing 50 commands manually.

+Action 8: Return to Main Menu

+Goes back to the starting screen.

 4. Troubleshooting / FAQ